Prussian blue

-Prussian blue (also known as Berlin blue, Brandenburg blue or, in painting, Parisian or Paris blue) is a dark blue pigment produced by oxidation of ferrous ferrocyanide salts.
-It has the chemical formula Fe[Fe(CN)].
-Turnbull's blue is chemically identical, but is made from different reagents, and its slightly different color stems from different impurities and particle sizes.
+Prussian blue (also known as Berlin blue, Brandenburg blue, Parisian and Paris blue) is a dark blue pigment produced by oxidation of ferrous ferrocyanide salts.
+It has the chemical formula Fe4[Fe(CN)6]3.
+It consists of Fe(3+) cations, where iron is in the oxidation state of +3, and [Fe(CN)6](4-) anions, where iron is in the oxidation state of +2, so, the other name of this salt is iron(III) hexacyanoferrate(II).
+Turnbull's blue is essentially identical chemically, excepting that it has different impurities and particle sizes—because it is made from different reagents—and thus it has a slightly different color.